North Carolina Structured Sentencing Act: History

 North Carolina was suffering from a growing prison population and not enough facilities to house the increase in the number of beds that would be needed based on projections.
 The information obtained from these projections led North Carolina to create the North Carolina Sentencing and Policy Advisory Commission in 1990 to evaluate and recommend a new procedure to help remedy this upcoming problem.
 The advisory board looked at the different prison population statistics along with the offender records, and the punishments that were received.
 Based on this information they developed a recommendation that was delivered to the General Assembly in 1993.
 The General Assembly reviewed, amended, and finally adopted the act.
 This became the structured sentencing act, this set up guidelines to follow for all felonies and misdemeanors, and this would outline the sentence that an offender would receive.
 These guidelines went into effect October 1, 1994.
 Since the original guidelines went into effect there have been two revisions to the original document and those took place in 1995 and 2009 during the legislative sessions.
 The 2009 version is the current guidelines that are being used today and affect anybody who committed a crime after December 1, 2009.

 Procedures of structured sentencing

 Record levels

-In the structured sentencing guidelines it sets the courts up to look at a persons prior criminal history.
+In the structured sentencing guidelines it sets the courts up to look at a person's prior criminal history.
 This is used to evaluate the person, and then place them in one of six different categories, or record levels.
 The more violent offenses or people who have a large number of prior offenses will be placed in the highest category, while a person who has no prior convictions or very few will be placed into the lower categories.
 These categories are used to help determine the sentence length and type of punishment that a person will receive for the crime that is committed.